blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **because** I want to exercise several data rights on the data an organization has one me

+### US-07-1-08

+**As an** internet user (a submitter or a data subejct), when creating a Data rights request

+**I want to** modify my address and to modify a field from an allergy record

+**because** because I just moved and also dicovered I have a new allergy

-## 07-2 Organization (not using blindnet devkit/Privateform) receiving Data rights request
+## 07-2 Organization receiving Data rights request (Global data rights request capture service)

 ### US-07-2-01